nterprise/api-docs/data/docs/jekyll/api/niagara/oas_contact.md

                         description: If this is set and the value is not in the approved_list, set the value to this
               - type: object
+                description: This filter will remove all non numbers from the value
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - alpha
+                  options:
+                    type: object
+                    description: This filter has no options
+              - type: object
+                description: This filter will make the value true or false
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - boolean
+                  options:
+                    type: object
+                    description: This filter has no options
+              - type: object
                 description: Make the value camelCase
                 required:
                   - type